panijoanna/currency-converter-react/README.md

 # 📁 Currency converter/React 💵

 # ✅ Introduction
 In this project, I created a currency-converter.
+Currencies are downloaded from the open API.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # ✅ Demo